-The California Board of Behavioral Sciences (BBS) can discipline licensed social workers and marriage therapists for certain misdemeanor or felony convictions.
+The California Board of Behavioral Sciences (BBS) can discipline social workers and marriage therapists for certain misdemeanor or felony convictions.
 In serious cases, discipline can include a career-ending license suspension or revocation.

-Convictions that may trigger disciplinary action are “substantially related” to the professional’s work (examples include convictions for crimes involving fraud, theft, or violence).
+- Criminal convictions that trigger disciplinary action are “substantially related” to the professional’s work (such as fraud, theft, or violent crimes).

 Our California criminal defense attorneys will highlight the following in this article: